wainuiomata/sambal/README.md

 domain to connect to as the Administrator or admin user.

-WARNING: The tests will be creating users and various other objects on the domain, so should never be run again a production server.
+WARNING: The tests will be creating users and various other objects on the domain, so should never be run against a production server.

 The Makefile contains the lint and test commands which run pytest and ruff: